JeffCohen/workbook/books/kiei925/1-setup/2-cloud9-orientation/1-the-ide.md

-# The Cloud9 IDE
+# Getting Oriented to the Cloud9 IDE

 Coding in a browser can be a bit frustrating for those of us accustomed to a full-featured code editor like Atom.
-The IDE has a lot of moving parts, but most of them can be ignored most of the time.
+The Cloud9 IDE has a lot of moving parts, but most of them can be ignored most of the time.

 Start by going to your Preferences, and slowly walk through everything to see